reviewingNLP/ACL2020T3material/README.md

 Paper42_ReviewersReports.pdf
 - Shared Notes from the July 5 session (copied from live Framapad on July 8, 2020): acltutorialonreviewing-sharedNotes.pdf
-- Book on Reviewing NLP
+- Book on Reviewing NLP: forthcoming... stay tuned :-)